shivam7898/PYxR/docs/index.md

 # Welcome {.unnumbered}

 This is a book to compare and contrast Python and R using minimum working examples (MWE).

+## Schedule {.unnumbered}

+There will be sporadic updated between August-September, 2022.
+From October-2022 onwards, I am hoping to update it regularly on weekends.

 ## License {.unnumbered}